Roboy/RoboyVR/00_sphinx_documentation/documentation/Usage/0_installation.rst

 This tutorial will help you setup roboyVR with all necessities it comes with.

-Part 1: Setup Virtualbox with Ubuntu
+Part 1: Setup Virtualbox with Ubuntu [OPTIONAL]
 --------------------------------------

 1. Download and install Virtualbox for your OS https://www.virtualbox.org/